Zhanglb-gkd/CAP-The-procedure-of-simulations/README.md

-It's the procedure of simulations about CAP.
+It's the procedure of simulations in "CAP: a fast computational procedure to detect the genetic pleiotropy effect for multiple variants".